kcirick/gvimsurfer2/README.md

     - Remove reference to external editor.
 Also remove code to view source
     - Remove tab number from title.
 Irrelevant information
     - Add debug mode to see debug message
+    - Backspace on buffer does what it's supposed to
+    - Adding WebExtension support (needed for scrolling etc)

   - 0.1 (2020-04-13) (<a href='https://github.com/kcirick/gvimsurfer2/archive/v0.1.zip'>download .zip</a>):
     - A working web browser
     - First port from gVimSurfer (webkit1/gtk2 version)